jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 The encrypted message, as well as a tag authenticating both the confidential message `m` and `adlen` bytes of non-confidential data `ad`, are put into `c`.

-`ad` can also be a `NULL` pointer if no additional data are required.
+`ad` can also be a `NULL` pointer if no additional data is required.

 At most `mlen + crypto_aead_aes256gcm_ABYTES` bytes are put into `c`, and the actual number of bytes is stored into `clen` if `clen` is not a `NULL` pointer.